-Another Fed Rate Hike Is Coming.
+The Fed Just Raised Its Rate Again.
 When Will It Start To Hurt Consumers?

 With the unemployment rate hovering at a low 3.9 percent, workers should be in high demand.
 But they don't seem to be getting paid like it.
 Many economists touted August's 2.7 percent year-over-year wage growth as the fastest in nearly a decade.
 But the cost of living increased at roughly the same rate, effectively wiping out the gains for most consumers.

 Economists have cited a raft of possible causes for the slow wage growth.
 It could be that workers are receiving more bonuses and benefits rather than raises.
 Employers may be desperate to find workers but aren't finding enough trained ones.
-Or, it could be simply that the unemployment rate is deceiving — and that many people have left the labor force since the financial crash about a decade ago.
+Or it could be simply that the unemployment rate is deceiving — and that many people have left the labor force since the financial crash about a decade ago.

 Economy